secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 This guide is a beta guide and could break at any time.

+> ALL ENG AND ETH IN THIS GUIDE IS REFERRING TO TEST TOKENS.
+DO NOT USE REAL ETH OR ENG FOR ANY OF THESE ADDRESSES.
+YOU WILL BE VERY SORRY IF YOU USE REAL CRYPTO HERE!!!!!

 # Intel NUC Overview

 The "Next Unit of Computing (NUC)" is a line of small-form-factor barebone computer kits designed by Intel.
 While [Enigma](https://enigma.co) has [partnered with Intel](https://blog.enigma.co/announcing-enigmas-collaboration-with-intel-43bbf73a86a7) to work on SGX integration, it is not a requirement that you use an Intel NUC for your Secret Node.